Doctoral Training in Neurobiology

-The Bioscience PhD Programs requires that students admitted through this program complete a Teaching Assistantship (TA) in one course.
-TAing one full-semester course is strongly recommended for all students, and should be completed by the end of the third or fourth year.
+The Bioscience PhD Program requires that students admitted through this program complete a Teaching Assistantship (TA) in one course.
+TAing one full-semester course is strongly recommended for all students and should be completed by the end of the third or fourth year.
 The student must negotiate all TAships with their advisor, and the advisor must agree in writing with the "Consent to Teaching Assistantship" form for each course the student TAs.

 Qualifying Examination/Dissertation Proposal (Top)

-Goal: The intent of the Qualifying Examination (Qual Exam) is to determine if the student is capable of PhD-level research in the Department of Neurobiology .
+Goal: The intent of the Qualifying Examination (Qual Exam) is to determine if the student is capable of PhD-level research in the Department of Neurobiology.
 The student must pass this exam to qualify for candidacy in the PhD program and remain a graduate student in the department.
 The student must have passed the Capstone Exam of the Bioscience PhD Programs before undertaking the Qual Exam.
-The exam committee will evaluate the student’s knowledge of their dissertation field, their critical thinking skills and ability to formulate hypotheses.
+The exam committee will evaluate the student’s knowledge of their dissertation field, their critical thinking skills, and their ability to formulate hypotheses.
 Evaluation criteria will also include the student’s originality and creativity, writing and presentation skills, and general knowledge in areas appropriate to their dissertation such as neuroscience, developmental biology, cell biology, genetics, molecular biology, and/or biochemistry.